niess/pumas-luajit/docs/docs/api/coordinates/CartesianVector.md

 <div markdown="1" class="shaded-box fancy">
 ## CartesianVector.transform

-Transform the vector coordinates to a new reference frame.
+UnitaryTransformation the vector coordinates to a new reference frame.
 The transform occurs in-place.

 ---